-Revenue from contracts with customers is recognized when control of the goods or services is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
+Revenue from contracts with customers is recognized at a point in time when control of the goods or services is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
+Revenue from contracts with customers is recognized when delivery takes place considering specific Incoterms from contracts with customers.
 The normal credit term is 30 to 90 days upon delivery.